Statement on Unity, Diversity & Community

 We deny that the church is called to posture itself in judgment, hatred, or socio-political warfare against unbelievers who foolishly and defiantly embrace deviant diversity (1 Cor 5:12–13).

-- We affirm that in the future restoration of creation, the divinely established bases and limits of unity and diversity will be reestablished in perfection (Isa 11:1–16).
+- We affirm that in the future restoration of creation, the divinely established basis and limits of unity and diversity will be reestablished in perfection (Isa 11:1–16).
 This ultimate future order of idyllic harmony and peace serves as a vision of hope intended to be not merely informative but also transformative (2 Pet 3:13–14).

 We deny that this eschatological ideal is to serve as a model for establishing present human societies and governments in such a way that they realize the kingdom of God on earth apart from the eschatological transformation of creation.